 5 (2)

-New Zealand is relatively a new comer in the industry of retail trading.
-Despite the country’s numerous merits, commercial and economic viability, the market of retail Forex trading has had massive hits.
+New Zealand is relatively a newcomer in the industry of retail trading.
+Despite the country’s numerous merits, and commercial and economic viability, the market of retail Forex trading has had massive hits.
 This is because the country has painfully witnessed plenty of scams over the past years.
 Past regulatory guidelines of New Zealand proved inconsequential in trying to tackle financial abuse.
-Consequently, the economy of New Zealand nose-dived the 2007 and 2008 financial crisis.
-A magnification of the financial crisis was further done by highly complacent and the severe inaction nature of the country’s previous industry regulation body, the Securities Commission of New Zealand.
+Consequently, the economy of New Zealand nose-dived during the 2007 and 2008 financial crises.
+A magnification of the financial crisis was further done by the highly complacent and severe inaction nature of the country’s previous industry regulation body, the Securities Commission of New Zealand.

 FMA is solely responsible to turn about the misfortunes of New Zealand by curbing the buildup of scams as well as ensuring the protection of investors and inflicting fines and sanctions on brokers that do not meet its standards.
 This is done through proactive regulation.

-Currently, the country’s Forex brokers have a high reputation for being committed to genuine brokerage services, honest trader trust, clients’ funds’ safety, transparent customer service as well as being dedicated in maintaining markets’ integrity.
-The institution's duty is to strictly enforce the guidelines that were enforced by the regulatory organization.
-Failure to abide by these regulations, will lead to stern measures which include issuing, revoking and cancelling licenses together with fine inductions as well as financial irregularities penalties
+Currently, the country’s Forex brokers have a high reputation for being committed to genuine brokerage services, honest trader trust, clients’ funds’ safety, transparent customer service as well as being dedicated to maintaining markets’ integrity.
+The institution must strictly enforce the guidelines that were enforced by the regulatory organization.
+Failure to abide by these regulations will lead to stern measures which include issuing, revoking, and canceling licenses together with fine inductions as well as financial irregularities penalties.

 New Zealand Forex Regulation